Dada462/Niche-sauvage/control/README.md

 # **Niche project** bluerov underwater docking

-A ros package for docking a bluerov in his underwater doghouse, using an usbl, light detection and aruco qrcodes.
+A ros package for docking a bluerov in his underwater doghouse, using an usbl.

 ## Dependancies